LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/DevelopingwithFaaS/overview.md

 **Developer discretion is advised**, please be sure not to use confidential data such as credentials or secrets in the environment variables as these are saved and available in text form to anyone with access to the account.
 Functions has a secret storage service that can be leveraged for this purpose.

+**Note**, they are certain reserved variables, that are used by the platform and therefore they are not available to the consumer.

 See also [Making Functions configurable](liveperson-functions-development-best-practices.html#making-functions-configurable).

+### Headers
+Not all headers are allowed when invoking the lambda manually or through an event source.
+Keys inside the Header object will be rejected when they contain a `.` character due to security concerns.

 ### Next steps